 F.5.5 Administrative and Student Representatives to Standing Committees All standing committees except the Promotion and Tenure Committee have at least one permanent member representing the administration with all the privileges of non-voting ex officio members.
 In addition, students serve as non-voting members of the CAS Curriculum Committee.
 They are appointed by the Dean on the recommendation of the President of the Student Government Association.

 F.5.6 Schedule of Meetings for Standing Committees Standing committees determine their own meeting schedules.
 Committee meetings should be coordinated with the UFC and the college faculty meeting schedule that is developed by the Provost’s office in collaboration the UFC leadership and the presiding officers of the college governing bodies.
-The schedule of UFC and college governing body meetings is announced by July 1 of each year.
+The schedule of UFC and college-governing body meetings is announced by July 1 of each year.
 Standing Committee chairs will announce the schedule for their meetings no later than August 30 each year.

 F.6 THE STANDING COMMITTEES OF THE CAS FACULTY